rajatprat/GATE-Stats/conditional-expectation.md

 It is also known as the **Tower Property**.

-For a discrete random variable `Y`,
+For a discrete random variable $Y$,